 New Yorkers’ continued love affair with French cinema is evidenced by a strong representation of French films at this year’s Tribeca Film Festival.
 Among the feature highlights are 2 DAYS IN NEW YORK, actress/director Julie Delpy’s comedy of cultural errors that co-stars Chris Rock; A BETTER LIFE, a gritty romance about the passionate love of an idealistic chef and a single mother as presented by director Cedric Kahn; CHICKEN WITH PLUMS, a morality tale about an Iranian man who loses himself in reveries of his youth, from the team that created the Oscar nominated film PERSEPOLIS; ELLES, a sexually charged drama that stars Juliette Binoche as a journalist investigating the phenomenon of nice college girls moonlighting as prostitutes; POLISSE, a gritty tale of the daily grind for a motley band of cops in the Juvenile Protection Unit who confront abusive parents, child molesters, traumatized kids and oversexed teens as part of their daily routine; and SLEEPLESS NIGHT, an adrenaline-fueled policier about a cop who steals a bag of cocaine and whose son is held for ransom by the mob boss it belongs to.

-THIS WEEK: INTERVIEW with writer/director/actor WALKER HAYNES……….
+THIS WEEK: INTERVIEW WITH CASTING DIRECTOR RON LEACH…….
 One Millennial.
 One Baby Boomer.
 Two totally different perspectives.
 Perspectives that cross not only generations – but styles, tastes, passions, interests, and impressions.
-The duo offers you impressions of not just films, but … Continue reading
+The duo offers you impressions of not just films, … Continue reading